isotopp/isotopp.github.io/content/posts/2023-02-18-this-is-not-a-drill.md

 This was not a single giant monster project, but small steps over many years, with a change in the MoD position and with a redefinition of the title and scope of the position along the way.
 It also was a fundamental change in the way how operations are done, and what is acceptable.
-It improved not only the business continuity stance, but also improved security overall, and made many audits and certficiations easier.
+It improved not only the business continuity stance, but also improved security overall, and made many audits and certifications easier.
-It also delivered the necessary metadata (machine inventory, mapping of services to instances, mapping of depdencies, implementation of controls) to management to make a large set of certifcations and audits just a formality.
+It also delivered the necessary metadata (machine inventory, mapping of services to instances, mapping of dependencies, implementation of controls) to management to make a large set of certifications and audits just a formality.

 When people say "Security is a process", this is what they mean.
 Small, doable exercises that become part of everyday operations.